Tommystus/WOL/README.md

 # WOL
-Wake On Lan with magic package
+Send Wake On Lan UDP magic package to target computer on local network